eclipse-platform/eclipse.platform.ui/docs/ApiRemovalProcess.md

 ```
 * The PMC may decide to back out of an API removal
 * In general, removing a deprecated API does NOT cause the increase of the major version segment.

+Software tests and test utilities are not considered API and can be changed and deleted at any time.